Italian Motorcycle Brands

 Terra Modena Logo

 Terra Modena Mechatronic Srl is the youngest company in the history of the Italian motorcycle industry.
 The company was founded in 2015 by Dario Calzavara in the eponymous Italian city of Modena.
-The main focus of the brand was the development of EIPS – electric navigation systems for navigation.
+The brand’s main focus was the development of EIPS – electric navigation systems for navigation.
 An additional product of the company is the Terra Modena 198 sports motorcycle.
 The motorcycle was developed between 2005 and 2007 by HPE Piero Ferrari.
 The brand has not yet added any new products in the bridge construction, but this model has continued to be modified, improving its performance.

 Vespa